NAS RAID Recovery

 Failures occur.
 Even if you have the multiple redundant RAID disks within your NAS Array, you may still have an overall failure with your NAS Array’s operating system, or even the enclosure itself.
 It’s not a simple matter of pulling out the drives and hooking them up to your computer to retrieve the information.
 For one thing, the drives are often unreadable by other operating systems such as Windows 10.

 This is why when you have a NAS Array failure, you need to contact the professionals at Gillware Data Recovery to ensure that your data is recovered.
-We offer a risk-free evaluation–and even provide a UPS shipping label– to determine how much it will cost for us to retrieve your data from an NAS Array.
+We offer a risk-free evaluation–and even provide a UPS shipping label– to determine how much it will cost for us to retrieve your data from a NAS Array.
 We offer you a firm quote after the evaluation.
 You owe us nothing should you decide to not use us, or should we be unable to retrieve your data.
-We have more than 30 forensics and data recovery engineers who work in our data recovery lab, which is a certified clearoom.
-Gillware’s data recovery experts can recover your data for you.
-Contact us today.
+We have more than 30 forensics and data recovery engineers who work in our data recovery lab, which is a certified ISO-5 Class 100 cleanroom.